 Supported by the City of Parramatta.

 Jacqui Lambie (Australian)

 Jacqui Lambie was born in Tasmania, and was raised in a public housing estate in Devonport.
 She served 10 years in the Australian Army before injury forced her out of uniform.
 She was elected as a Senator for Tasmania at the 2013 federal election representing the Palmer United Party.
 Her term began in July 2014.
 In November 2014, Lambie resigned from the Palmer United Party to sit in the Senate as an independent.
 In May 2015, she formed the Jacqui Lambie Network political party, established with Lambie as its leader.
 She was re-elected to the Senate in 2016.
 On November 14, 2017, she resigned from the Senate after it was confirmed she was a dual national by descent.
 She is the mother of two boys.
 Her memoir is Rebel With A Cause.

 Richard Glover (Australian)

-Richard Glover's memoir Flesh Wounds was voted one of the top five books of the year by viewers of ABC television's The Book Club and was Reader's Choice winner as Biography of the Year in the Australian Book Industry Awards.
+Richard Glover's memoir Flesh Wounds was voted one of the top five books of the year by viewers of ABC's The Book Club, and was Reader's Choice winner as Biography of the Year in the Australian Book Industry Awards.
 Bill Bryson called it 'wonderful'.
-He presents the Drive show on ABC Radio Sydney, and writes a weekly column for The Sydney Morning Herald.
+Richard presents the Drive show on ABC Radio Sydney, and writes regularly for The Sydney Morning Herald and The Washington Post.